Grislow/KnowledgeBase/javascript/md/es5.md

 ```

 ## First Class Functions
-In Javascript functions are __first class citizens__ meaning they can be assigned as a value, passed as an argument and returned by a function - just like a variable.
+In JavaScript functions are __first class citizens__ meaning they can be assigned as a value, passed as an argument and returned by a function - just like a variable.

 __Callback function__:\
 A function passed as an argument.
 Callback functions are run [asynchronously](#asynchronicity).